Last updated: May 4, 2026

 |---|---|---|---|

-| Mobile Food Unit (MFU) license | NH DHHS – Food Protection | Varies by license class (inquire with DHHS) | Before operating; annual renewal |
+| Mobile Food Unit (MFU) license — annual | NH DHHS Food Protection Section | Class-based fee; contact DHHS at 603-271-4589 | Annual renewal; initial inspection required |

-| Floor plan review (new/modified unit) | NH DHHS – Food Protection | $75 | Before initial license; one-time |
+| Floor plan review (new or modified unit) | NH DHHS Food Protection Section | $75 | One-time for new or significantly modified units |

-| LLC formation | NH Secretary of State | $100-$102 | 1-3 business days |
+| LLC formation | NH Secretary of State — QuickStart | $100-$102 | 1-3 business days |

-| Annual LLC report | NH Secretary of State | $100/year (due April 1) | Annual |
+| Annual LLC report | NH Secretary of State | $100/year; due April 1 | Annual |

-| Rooms and Meals Tax registration | NH Dept of Revenue Administration | Free to register | Before first sale of prepared food |
+| Rooms and Meals Tax registration | NH Dept of Revenue Administration (DRA) | Free to register; 8.5% collected from customers | Before first prepared food sale |

-| Local food truck permit (city/town) | City or town clerk / health dept | Varies ($25-$200+ per municipality) | Before operating in each location |
+| Local food truck permit (Nashua example) | Nashua Environmental Health Dept + City Clerk | Varies; typically $50-$200/city per year | Before operating in each municipality |

-| Hawkers and Peddlers permit (some cities) | City clerk | Varies by city | Before operating in that location |
+| Hawkers and Peddlers permit (some cities) | City Clerk (Nashua, Manchester, etc.) | Varies by city | Before operating in that city; annual |

-| General liability insurance | Private carrier | $1,200-$2,500/year | Before operating |
+| General liability insurance | Licensed private carrier | $1,200-$2,500/year | Before operating; required by most event venues |

 How to Start a Food Truck in New Hampshire (Step by Step)